Agricultural assessment program: overview

 You must apply to receive an agricultural assessment

-Landowners must file Form RP-305, Agricultural Assessment Application or Form RP-305-r, Agricultural Assessment Application Renewal with the assessor to receive an agricultural assessment for their parcels.
-Landowners must apply for an agricultural assessment, and the farmland must satisfy certain gross sales and acreage eligibility requirements.
+You must file Form RP-305, Agricultural Assessment Application or Form RP-305-r, Agricultural Assessment Application Renewal with the assessor to receive an agricultural assessment for your parcels.
+You must apply for an agricultural assessment, and the farmland must satisfy certain gross sales and acreage eligibility requirements.

 Land outside an agricultural district